Skip to main content

 Example

-Let's take a look at the schema item for the Article class.
+Let's take a look at the definition for the Article class.
 Look for the "moduleConfig" entries on the class and on the property level.

 You will see that the class and property names are not indexed, but the article itself is.
-So if you now retrieve a single article (like you can do here), you know that the vector comes from the transformers module.
+So if you now retrieve a single article, you know that the vector comes from the transformers module.

 {